wp-plugins/easing-slider/readme.txt

 4. The slideshow, in all its glory!
 Nice and clean, but easy to re-style if needed.

 == Changelog ==

+= 2.0.1.3 =
+* Made some alterations to give a better success rate when upgrading from v1.x.
+* Added option to manually import v1.x options if needed.
+* Fixed IE7 bugs

 = 2.0.1.2 =
 * Fixed backwards compatibility issues with older versions of jQuery